The Bridge SEN Information Report November 2018

 The School Council involves students to contribute and decide on aspects of school life relating to their needs.

-The assessment and annual review process of statements of SEN and EHC Plans includes the choices and views of pupils/students.
+The assessment and annual review process of Education Health and Care Plans includes the choices and views of pupils/students.

 Every child in school will have 12 month short term educational outcomes set for them.
 Parents/families are consulted on these outcomes.
 Progress towards the outcomes is reviewed formally on 6 monthly basis and through liaison with families across the year.